Before I get into today's post and share my recipe for nectarine crumb cake, I have a few housekeeping items to take care of.

 I pondered baking this recipe up using 12 cupcake tins like Joy's recipe instructs, but frankly, I was lazy (I'm nothing if not honest) and my 8 x 8-inch cake pan was clean and accessible, so I greased the bottom and sides lightly with some olive oil (you can use non-stick spray or even some melted butter) and went for the big cake-huna.

 Another shocker for this recipe is that I didn't "healthy" it up by using low-carb baking mix and sugar substitutes like I've done with many of my recipes lately.
 I certainly could have, and probably SHOULD have, but again...the whole lazy thing.
-Besides, I would've had to walk a whole 15 steps across the kitchen to the pantry, pull out my step stool, and put my life in danger to stand on my tip toes to reach the "grown up" shelf to get the baking mix.
+Besides, I would've had to walk a whole 15 steps across the kitchen to the pantry, pull out my step stool and put my life in danger to stand on my tip toes to reach the "grown up" shelf to get the baking mix.
 Don't judge...I was looking out for my own safety.
 I either do that or fork over the cash for one of those Medic-Alert systems.
 It's doubtful that those people will consider letting me make payments until I'm 95 years old, so that idea is out.
+INSTEAD, I used my homemade recipe for baking mix.
+It's the easy recipe recipe that replaces Bisquick, and good gravy, it makes amazing pancakes, cakes, muffins, and yes... even biscuits!

-This recipe is full flavored, completely caloric, and you betcha it's yummilicious!
+This nectarine crumb cake is full flavored, completely caloric, and you betcha it's yummi!
 I hope you make it and enjoy it!

 Until we meet again, be sure to keep your stomach AND your spirit well fed!